OpenZeppelin/Event-Scanner/README.md

     .await?;
 ```

-Invoking `scanner.start()` starts the scanner in the specified mode.
+Invoking `scanner.start()` starts the scanner in the specified mode and returns a `StartProof` that must be passed to `subscription.stream()` to access the event stream.
+This compile-time guarantee ensures the scanner is started before attempting to read events.

 ### Defining Event Filters